stormchaserroleplaying/stormchaserRPG/Species/Common/Dwarf/index.md

 | Bard, Fighter, Paladin and Ranger      | 30 + 14d6 (44-114) Years |
 | Cleric, Druid, Monk and Wizard         | 30 + 20d6 (50-150) Years |

+## Appearance
+Dwarves are a short and stocky race, and stand about a foot shorter than most humans, with wide, compact bodies that account for their burly appearance.
+Male and female dwarves pride themselves on the long length of their hair, and men often decorate their beards with a variety of clasps and intricate braids.
+Clean-shavenness on a male dwarf is a sure sign of madness, or worse.
+No one familiar with dwarves trusts a beardless dwarven man.

 ## Features

 ### Attribute Score Increase